webrtc-security/webrtc-security.github.io/index.md

 <h3 id="4.1.">4.1.
 Installation and Updates</h3>

 A prevalent issue with traditional desktop software is whether one can trust the application itself.
-Installation of new software or a plugin can potentially surruptiously install malware or other undesirable software.
+Installation of new software or a plugin can potentially surreptitiously install malware or other undesirable software.
 Many end users have no idea where the software was made or exactly who they are downloading the app from.
 Malicious third parties have had great success in repackaging perfectly safe and trusted software to include malware, and offering their custom package on free software websites.

 WebRTC however is not a plugin, nor is there any installation process for any of its components.
 All the underlying WebRTC technology is installed simply as part of downloading a suitable WebRTC-compatible browser, such as Chrome or Firefox.
 If a user has such a browser, they can browse to and use any WebRTC application with no other setup or preparation required.
 As such there is no risk of installation of malware or viruses through the use of an appropriate WebRTC application.
 However, WebRTC apps should still be accessed via a HTTPS website signed by a valid authenticator such as Verisign.

 Another related consideration is the patching of discovered security flaws in software.
 As with any software technology, it is entirely possible that future bugs or vulnerabilities will be discovered in WebRTC.
-If a vulnerability is found in an traditional desktop application (such as a typical VoIP application), development of a patch may take considerable time.
+If a vulnerability is found in a traditional desktop application (such as a typical VoIP application), development of a patch may take considerable time.
 This is a frequent issue with application development, as security is still often treated as a secondary consideration after functionality.
 Going deeper than this, we can contemplate hardware-based communication methods.
 How often does a VoIP phone get a security update?
 Can you trust the person responsible to update it regularly?
 Do you even know who is responsible?

 Contrary to this, browsers are a fast-paced development scene due to the frequency and range of risks users are exposed to, as well as their ubiquitous nature (and the importance of information accessed through the browser).
 As WebRTC's components are offered as part of a browser, they are likewise updated whenever the browser is updated.
-If a future vulnerability were to be found in a browser's WebRTC implementation, a fix will likely be delivered rapdily.
+If a future vulnerability were to be found in a browser's WebRTC implementation, a fix will likely be delivered rapidly.
 This can particularly be seen to be true in Chrome and Firefox's rapid development cycles.
 In fact, in the era of automatic updates, WebRTC components can be updated through a new browser version as soon as the patch is made available on servers.
 Most modern browsers have a good record of auto-updating themselves within 24 hours of the discovery of a serious vulnerability or threat.

 As a side note: Although we have stated that WebRTC requires no plugins to be installed, it is possible that third-party WebRTC frameworks may offer plugins to enable support on currently unsupported browsers (such as Safari and IE).
 User caution (or a supported browser) is recommended in such instances.